weak-head/pymble/README.md

 </p>

 <p align="center">
-  pymble is a telnet server that converts images and graphics into colored ASCII art that is rendered on any ANSI compatible terminal
+  pymble is a telnet server that converts images into colored ASCII art, that is rendered on any ANSI compatible terminal
 </p>

 <hr>